LuminosityXVII/equus-perigee/README.md

 ![watch face preview](preview.png)

-A watch face for the Pebble Time Round, for people who think celestial horse monarchs are pretty neat.
+A watch face for the Pebble Time Round, for people who think celestial horse diarchs are pretty neat.

 ### Installation: